You take us in, teach us so much, push us to see what’s newly attainable, and send us out forever changed.

 Youth event locations have been selected due to trail proximity, but in some instances, we will be transporting participants to trail heads in our vehicles, or will pre-arrange a shuttle service.

-We’ll always do the best job we can, because we want you to have the best weekend possible.
-That’s our biggest motivation, but having that acknowledged is always nice!
+We’ll always do the best job we can because we want you to have the best weekend possible.
+That’s our biggest motivation, but not to say that getting tips isn't also really nice.

 If you'd like to leave a tip, please give it to the head coach or demo manager, or even one of your coaches if that’s easiest for you.
 We can accept cash, e-transfer, credit card and Venmo at camp.
 We share the tips we receive between our coaching team, and appreciate your support!